daisybutler/The-Book-Bunker-project03/README.md

 4. Skeleton Plane

-Having planned out my structure, I created wireframes in Figma (see wireframes).
+Having planned out my structure, I created wireframes in Figma (see #wireframes).
 The 'Home' page would be the page the user lands on upon first visiting the site.
-The purpose of this page would be to fulfil the user's wish to search for books, so the search bar should be the main focus along with call to action login/sign up buttons tot he right hand side when the user is not logged in.
+The purpose of this page would be to fulfil the user's wish to search for books, so the search bar should be the main focus along with call to action login/sign up buttons to the right-hand side when the user is not logged in.

 The 'All Books' page would also have a search bar at the top, and return a list of books relating to the keyword the user enters.
-If they have yet to search for anything, all book in the database display.
+If they have yet to search for anything, all books in the database display.
 A user has the ability to click on the book to read more about it and add to their reading list found on 'My Profile'.

 The 'Add Book' page, only visible to logged in users, will facilitate the user adding their own book recommendation to the database.
-All fields are required to do this and they can edit or delete their recommendation at an time from the profile.
+All fields are required to do this and they can edit or delete their recommendation at a time from the profile.

 The 'My Profile' is a page which is only visible to a logged in user.
 The user can find books in this area they have bookmarked.
 These will appear in a collapsible element.
 Books can be marked as read and removed from the list once read.
 The user can also manage their own book recommendations added to the website in the collapsible element beneath this, with edit and delete functions.